Adult social care

 In Barnsley, there's lots of great work happening in adult social care.
 For example, we've developed our Market Position Statement to set out how we'll develop our care market in the coming years.

-Our Better Lives programme will bring all of this great work together, helping us to deliver excellence in adult social care for years to come.
+Our Better Lives programme will bring all of this great work together.
+It will help us to deliver excellence in adult social care for years to come.

-We spoke to Wendy Lowder, our Executive Director of Adult Social Care and Communities, to hear more about our plans for this exciting programme of work and what you can expect from adult social care in the future.
+We spoke to Wendy Lowder, our Executive Director of Adult Social Care and Communities, to hear more about our plans for this exciting programme of work.
+Also what you can expect from adult social care in the future.

 February 2022: Adult social care over the winter months - Linda Middlewood and Julie Chapman

-Building on the great work we’ve seen throughout the pandemic, our teams have been agile and used strong partnership working to manage these challenges successfully.
+Building on the great work we’ve seen throughout the pandemic, our teams have been agile and used strong partnership working to manage these challenges.

 Across adult social care, teams and services have worked tirelessly to make sure everyone in our borough gets the care and support they need.
 Here's a snapshot of what they’ve achieved over the past few months: